codemod-com/docs/docs/about-intuita/legal/telemetry-compliance.md

 | fileCount | number of files processed by codemod | passed if applicable | No | 1 |
 | jobCount | number of jobs that were accepted or rejected | passed if applicable | No | 1 |

 Users can disable telemetry by going into Settings, searching the for `telemetry.telemetryLevel` setting and setting it to `off`.
-You can read more here: https://code.visualstudio.com/docs/getstarted/telemetry#_disable-telemetry-reporting
+You can read more [here](https://code.visualstudio.com/docs/getstarted/telemetry#_disable-telemetry-reporting).

 Users can review the telemetry events by using the VSCode’s `Developer: Set Log Level...` command and selecting the `Trace` log level.
 Then they should navigate to the `Output Panel` and pick `Extension Telemetry` from the dropdown to see the logs.
-You can read more here: https://code.visualstudio.com/docs/getstarted/telemetry#_output-channel-for-telemetry-events
+You can read more [here](https://code.visualstudio.com/docs/getstarted/telemetry#_output-channel-for-telemetry-events).